 Snyk Python-3.6 Action

-Warning: This image is scheduled for removal on 12 Aug 2024.
+This image has been removed on 12 Aug 2024.
 It is highly recommended that users consider migrating to a newer action to ensure continued support and up-to-date functionality.
 If you are currently using this image, plan an upgrade as soon as possible to avoid any disruptions in your workflow post this date.

 This page provides examples of using the Snyk GitHub Action for Python (3.6).
 For instructions on using the action and further information see GitHub Actions integration.